 Development and training needs - Breckland is a learning organisation, both in terms of members and officers.
-The training budget for staff is centralised under Human Resources, and continues to deliver a programme to develop the skills of its workforce.
-Breckland is committed to investing in the staff and maintains the Investors in People standard.
-This recognises the investment in staff development and ensures that staff are valued and given the opportunities to develop and achieve their full potential.
-We have designed a new appraisal process which focuses on the overall performance throughout the year for officers.
+The training budget for staff is centralised under Human Resources and continues to deliver a programme to develop the skills of its workforce.
+Breckland is committed to investing in the staff and ensures that staff are valued and given the opportunities to develop and achieve their full potential.